A hereditarily indecomposable Banach space with rich spreading model structure: Bounded operators on

 \section{Bounded operators on $\X$}

 This section is devoted to operators on $\X$.
 We prove that in every block subspace of $\X$ there exist equivalent intertwined block sequences $\{x_k\}_k, \{y_k\}_k$ and an onto isomorphism $T:\X\rightarrow\X$, such that $Tx_k = y_k$.
 This yields that $\X$ does not contain a block subspace that is tight by range and hence, $\X$ is saturated with sequentially minimal subspaces (see \cite{FR}).
-We then proceed to identify block sequences witnessing this fact.
+We then proceed to identify block sequences witnessing this fact and we also prove that the whole space $\X$ is sequencially minimal.
 We moreover construct a strictly singular operator $S:\X\rightarrow\X$ which is not polynomially compact.
 All the above properties of $\X$ are based on the way type II functionals are constructed in the norming set $W$ and the rich spreading model structure of $\X$.

-The following result is proven in a similar manner as Theorem 5.6 from \cite{AM} and therefore its proof is omitted.
+The following result is proven in a similar manner as Theorem 5.8 from \cite{AM} and therefore its proof is omitted.

 \begin{prp} Let $Y$ be an infinite dimensional closed subspace of $\X$ and $T:Y\rightarrow \X$ be a bounded linear operator.
 Then there exists $\la\in\mathbb{R}$, such that $T - \la I_{_{Y,\X}}: Y \rightarrow \X$ is strictly singular. \end{prp}